Chunp2/SDC_Term1_Proj1/writeup_template.md

 [image1]: ./examples/grayscale.jpg "Grayscale"

 ---

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+First, I converted the images to grayscale.
+Second, I used gaussian filter with kernel size 11x11 to make the image look smoother than the original image.
+Third, the filtered image is passed to Canny edge detection function to find edge lines of the image.
+Fourth, the edge line image is passed to the region of interest.
+Fifth, the masked image is passed to hough transform, then generates the output image.

+**Functions used in order**
+* Conversion to grayscale
+* Gaussian filter
+* Canny edge detection
+* Region of interest
+* Hough transform

+Below shows the outputs of the functions listed above:

+In order to draw lines on the image, I created "averaging()" and "form_line()" functions. "averaging()" function takes all the linear lines of each frames and finds average of the slope and intercept of left and right lines. "form_line()" function calls "averaging()" to generate extrapolated linear lines for both left and right lanes.

 If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]